 How to Fix Galaxy S6 GPS Problems

-Some Galaxy S6 users are experiencing GPS issues after buying the phone .
+Some Galaxy S6 users are experiencing GPS issues after installing new software.
 There are a few fixes to try before giving up and spending time on the phone, or in a store, looking for help.

-The first thing to do is to go into the Galaxy S6’s Settings.
+The second thing to do is to go into the Galaxy S6’s Settings.
 From there, scroll over to the Personal tab and select Privacy and safety.

 How to Fix Galaxy S6 App Problems

-Samsung Galaxy S6 users experiencing issues with applications can try a few things to jumpstart app performance.
-First, try updating the problem app.
-There’s a good chance that the developer’s rolled out a recent bug fix that could correct the problems.
+If you’re noticing problems with your first and/or third party apps and services, try updating the problem app.
+There’s a good chance that the developer’s rolled out a recent bug fix and this bug fix could correct the issue.

 How to Fix Galaxy S6 Charging Problems

-First, make sure the device is charging on the charger that came with the Galaxy S6.
-If it still doesn’t work, try using a charger with the same voltage rating as the Samsung Galaxy S6 charger.
+If you start noticing charging issues, make sure the device is charging on the charger that came with the Galaxy S6.
+If charging is still not functioning properly, try using a charger with the same voltage rating as the Samsung Galaxy S6 charger.

 How to Fix Galaxy S6 Problems if Nothing Works

-If nothing here works, Galaxy S6 users have a few options.
+If nothing here works, you have a few options.
 One option is to root and use unofficial software to see if that helps to stabilize the Android/TouchWiz experience.
-Those that don’t want to go that route can factory reset the Galaxy S6.

 To factory reset the Samsung Galaxy S6, go into Settings then Personal then Backup and reset.
 From there, select Factory Data Reset.
 From there, select Reset Device.